Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 - To maintain a consistent design by using the same fonts, colours, buttons and imagery to make it more appealing to the user which will make them want to continue using the website.

+## User Stories

+### Project Stakeholders

+As one of the main stakeholders in this project I am hoping to see this platform provide a useful service to the fans of the club, keeping them up to date with news, driving ticket sales, increasing the number of sales in the shop and also bringing new fans to the club.

+### First Time Users

+I am a user who has only just discovered the team and wants to use the website to see who are the players are and learn more about them.

+My son is a fan of FC Bayern München and I’m wanting to get him tickets to a game for his birthday.
+We live in Dortmund so I need to find out when they are next playing here and buy the tickets.

+### Returning Users

+I am a user who often can’t watch the games live due to being at work, therefore I use the website after every game to see the result and read the match report.

+I am a user who frequently uses the website to buy merchandise from the shop.

+I am a user who visits the website regularly to read the club news section, this helps to ensure that I don’t miss out on any important news regarding the club.